Cruise details - Hot springs and eternal ice

 Today‘s destination is Isafjordur, an idyllic town in the Westfjords region.
 This secluded peninsula is connected to the Icelandic mainland by only a narrow strip of land and includes many roadless areas where cars have never been.
 The landscape includes jaw-dropping views of dramatic fjords carved by ancient glaciers, sheer table mountains that plunge into the sea and pristine North Atlantic vegetation.

-In the morning we visit Flatey Island.
+By morning we reach the fjord town of Siglufjordur, once the hub of the global herring industry and now enjoying a rebirth in popularity.
+Learn about the golden age of herring at the award-winning Herring Era Museum located on the vibrant harbor-front.
+In the early afternoon, we head to Flatey.
 It’s a natural haven for birdlife and home to the arctic tern and puffins, which can be observed at close quarters.
-Around lunch time we steam further into the Skjalfandi Bay and visit Husavik.
+During dinner we steam further into the Skjalfandi Bay and visit Husavik.

 • Day 5 Husavik